pc-magas/mkdotenv/README.md

 sudo make install
 ```

 Look upon linux instructions for more info.
+Once `make install` is sucessfully run golang can be uninstalled.

 ### From Statically Built Binaries